Camille Gutt

 Camille Gutt (14 November 1884 – 7 June 1971), born Camille Guttenstein, was a Belgian economist, politician, and industrialist who served as the first managing director of the International Monetary Fund (IMF) from 1946 to 1951.
 He was the architect of a monetary reform plan that facilitated the recovery of the economy of Belgium after the Second World War.

 Early life

 Born in Brussels, he was a son of Max Guttenstein and Marie-Paule Schweitzer.
 Max Guttenstein had moved to Belgium from Austria-Hungary in 1877 and became a Belgian citizen in 1886.
 Camille Gutt attended high school at the Royal Athenaeum in Ixelles.
-Gutt obtained a PhD in legal studies, and a master's degree in political and social sciences at the Université libre de Bruxelles (ULB).
+Gutt obtained a PhD in legal studies, and a master's degree in political and social sciences at the Free University of Brussels.
 During his study, he met Claire Frick, whom he married in 1906.
 The marriage gave birth to three sons: Jean-Max (1914–1941), François (1916–1944) and Etienne (1922–2011).
 Gutt was Protestant, although from Jewish origin.